Blame!

-Blame!
-(Note: Pronounced "Blam" like the gunshot.) (stylized in all caps) is a Japanese science fiction manga series written and illustrated by Tsutomu Nihei.
-It was published by Kodansha in the seinen manga magazine Monthly Afternoon from 1997 to 2003, with its chapters collected in ten tankōbon volumes.
+Blame! (stylized in all caps) is a Japanese manga series written and illustrated by Tsutomu Nihei.
+It was published by Kodansha in the seinen manga magazine Monthly Afternoon from January 1997 to July 2003, with its chapters collected in ten tankōbon volumes.
 A six-part original net animation (ONA) by Group TAC was produced in 2003, with a seventh episode included on the DVD release.
 An anime film adaptation by Polygon Pictures was released as a Netflix original in May 2017.